 Velocity, A Managed Services Company, Inc.

-Code of Ethics/Conflict of Interest Policy
+Code of Conduct and Ethics Policy

-Velocity, a Managed Services Company, Inc. (the “Company”) is committed to pursuing high standards of professionalism and ethical conduct in its operations and activities and demands that its employees, while engaged in work and making decisions on behalf of the Company, conduct themselves in a manner consistent with the achievement of this goal.
-This policy has been adopted by the Company for the purpose of making all employees of the Company aware of the Company’s ethical positions with respect to the matters described herein.
+Velocity, a Managed Services Company, Inc. (the “Company”) is committed to pursuing high standards of professionalism and ethical conduct in its operations and activities and demands that its team members, while engaged in work and making decisions on behalf of the Company, conduct themselves in a manner consistent with the achievement of this goal.
+This policy has been adopted by the Company for the purpose of making all team members of Velocity aware of the Company’s ethical positions with respect to the matters described herein.

 Avoid Conflict of Interest

 For purposes of this policy:

 (1) the term “family” includes team members’ grandparents, parents, spouse’s grandparents, spouse’s parents, siblings, spouse’s siblings and the lineal descendants of the team member and any of the other people included in the definition of the term “family.”
 Lineal descendants also include all adopted children and stepchildren.